-Board: Edexcel Specification: GCSE (9-1) - Art & Design Component 1: Personal Portfolio - Component Code: 1AD0/01 60% of the qualification.
+Board: Pearson Edexcel Specification: 1AD0

+Component 1: Personal Portfolio - Component Code: 1AD0/01 60% of the qualification.
 Component 2: Externally Set Assignment - Component Code: 1AD0/02 40% of the qualification.

-This course teaches you to develop your art skills.
-You do not need to be able to draw at a high grade GCSE standard to begin with because you are taught to develop these skills over two years of study.
-This is a broad and flexible course which allows pupils to develop an appreciation of the creative process through practical exploration of a range of 2D and 3D media, material, techniques and processes.
+This is a broad and flexible course which allows pupils to develop an appreciation of the creative process through practical exploration of a range of 2D and 3D media, materials, techniques and processes.
 Pupils will explore the work of famous artists, designers and craftspeople from different times, societies and cultures.

-There will be the opportunity to explore a wide range of areas of study, including; painting & drawing, lens/light based media (photography), printing, textiles media and techniques and digital art.
-There will be plenty of time to develop skills in drawing in the first term; teaching will focus on developing the techniques needed to achieve GCSE standard.
-Use of digital SLR for Photography, Adobe Photoshop software, digital media, and the Internet will be a feature of this course.
+There will be the opportunity to explore a wide range of areas of study, including; painting & drawing, photography, printing, textiles media and digital art.
+There will be plenty of time to develop skills in drawing in the first term; teaching will focus on developing the techniques needed to achieve GCSE standard, growing in confidence to use techniques such as the grid method.
+Use of the photography booth and digital programs such as Adobe Photoshop or Photopea software will enable you to develop digital skills.

-Coursework will consist of work in a range of different art media for Component 1 (60%), for example;

-Painting, drawing (using colour, various media), print-making, Photography and Textiles based art work.
-Contextual studies help to develop an understanding of contemporary art and traditional Art History.
+Coursework will consist of work in a range of different art media for Component 1 (60%), for example; painting, drawing (using colour, various media), print-making, photography and textiles based art work.
+Contextual studies help to develop an understanding of both contemporary and historical art.

 Preparatory work will support more sustained outcomes.
-Explorative studies are created on a range of media including paper, card, canvas and fabrics.
-These studies are then presented on mounted sheets to build a portfolio of work.
+Explorative studies are created on a range of media including paper, card, canvas and fabric.
+These studies are then displayed on mounted sheets or presented in display booklets to build a portfolio of work.